Are the Porsche Mission E and the Porsche Taycan the Same Model?

 Reserve a Porsche Taycan at Rusnak/Pasadena Porsche

 What’s the Porsche Taycan release date?
-Production of the Porsche Maycan has started, with the electric supercar hopefully getting in the hands of Arcadia drivers by the end of 2019.
+Production of the Porsche Maycan has started, with the electric supercar hopefully getting in the hands of Glendale drivers by the end of 2019.
 If you have any questions about the Taycan, feel free to reach out.
 Also, the Rusnak/Pasadena Porsche finance center is here if you have any questions about financing or want to put down a Porsche Taycan deposit.